Metal Marking with a Fiber Laser

 - Fiber Lasers also offer no maintenance and are easy to set up and use.
 This means that comparatively Fiber Lasers have a much lower total cost of ownership.

 - Practically anything that can absorb Laser light can be marked, however the choice of Laser is usually dependant on the material.
-Most metals are highly reflective to 10µm and so 1µm is a better wavelength.
+Most metals are highly reflective to 10µm and so 1µm is a better wavelength and

 - There are two main mechanisms by which Lasers can mark metal.
 The first is where the metal is ablated/vaporised or is melted and re-solidified to give a distinct mark.
 An example of this is marking of anodised aluminium which is expanded on later.
 The second mechanism is through thermal processes which includes oxidation and anneal marking, which is explained in the next section.